 Sweden's Eurovision winner Måns Zelmerlöw.
 Photo: Jessica Gow/TT

 It's not for nothing that Skåne was named ninth coolest place in the world by the New York Times last year.
 The region boasts four Michelin star restaurants, from Sweden's first female Michelin chef at Bloom in the Park in hip Malmö, to Daniel Berlin's relaxing hang-out in Tranås, in Skåne's countryside.

 If those are too pricey, there is no falafel as cheap or as tasty as the one you can get in Malmö (we recommend Jalla Jalla on Bergsgatan in the rugged-but-trendy Möllevången area), which could also give several European cities a run for their money with a long list of hipster-friendly budget eateries.

 Bloom in the Park's head chef Titti Qvarnström.
 Photo: Andreas Hillergren/TT

 There's no other place in Sweden as close to another European capital.
-While a train ride from Malmö to Stockholm takes more than four hours, you can hop on a train across the Öresund and get to Copenhagen in Denmark in 30 minutes (at least before Sweden's infamous border checks began last year).
-Not to mention that the region itself is quite small, so it is easy to get around as well – unlike Stockholm where you're pretty much forced to break up with your friends if one of them moves to the opposite side of the city (unless you want an hour's journey changing between two metro lines and the commuter train).
+While a train ride from Malmö to Stockholm takes more than four hours, you can hop on a train across the Öresund and get to Copenhagen in Denmark in 30 minutes.
+Not to mention that the region itself is quite small, so it is easy to get around as well – unlike Stockholm where friendships have been known to end if one of them moves to the opposite side of the city (unless you want an hour's journey changing between two metro lines and the commuter train).